Scholarship Plus was co-founded in 2010

 Judith Watson is the Associate Dean and Chief Academic Officer for the City University of New York's Graduate School of Journalism, which she helped found in 2006.
 She had previously served as special projects assistant to then-CUNY Chancellor Matthew Goldstein.
 Before her academic career she served as the New York bureau chief of United Press International.
 In her years at UPI, she worked as a reporter, columnist and print and broadcast editor.
 She is a past president of the New York State Society of Newspaper Editors.

-Fran Lester, a former teacher and student adviser at Brooklyn Tech High School, has volunteered countless hours to the scholarship program for years in various areas of her expertise.
+Fran Lester, a former teacher and student advisor at Brooklyn Tech High School, has volunteered countless hours since the program's inception in 2010 in various areas of her expertise.

 Scholarship Plus mourns the loss of Karen Blank, our founding Academic Advisor, whose warmth, kindness and deep knowledge graced our program from its earliest days.
 Karen drew on her decades of experience as a university dean at Barnard, Columbia and elsewhere in working devotedly with our students.

 All of us who were privileged to know her are grateful for the gift of her life and saddened by her death on December 31, 2013.